Tayyab-Ilahi12/PSX-Stock-Market-Prediction-and-Analysis/README.md

 application, which will demonstrate all the mentioned modules.
 The application will help the end user to better analyse the stock’s future behavior, manage financial portfolios, observe technical indicators of a stock and make good financial decisions.

-#### For prediction we are using 2 models ARIMA and LSTM to predict KSE ( 100, 30, and All ) Index.

-#### Technical Analysis of historical data using Techincal indicators and Financial Portfolio Optmization using Efficient Frontier Markowitz.

-#### Model Results and Accuracies are in relevant Jupyter Notebook.

-#### We have a full working Application in Django that implements our whole project in BackEnd.